kcaze/magical_vacation_translation/text_rendering/control_characters/README.md

 0x98: 0x0800BF54 (apparently unused)
 0x99: 0x0800C2F6 (apparently unused)

-Some of my custom control codes:
+Some of my custom control codes (values in the range [0x10, 0x1F]) 0x1D switch glyph set.
+Takes a byte argument for the glyph set to switch to.
 0x1E a 8 pixel empty space.
 0x1F beginning of string marker, inserted so that RAM is reset properly.